ut-issl/s2e-documents/Specifications/Dynamics/Spec_KeplerOrbit.md

             ```

    3. Results
-      - The follwoing figure shows the orbit calculation result of Kepler mode with `INIT_OE`.
+      - The following figure shows the orbit calculation result of Kepler mode with `ORBITAL_ELEMENTS` initialize mode.
         - The result looks correct.
         <div align="center">
         <img src="./figs/orbit_kepler_oe.jpg" width=80% alt="">
         </div>

-      - The difference between Kepler mode with `INIT_OE` and RK4 mode is shown in the following figure.
+      - The difference between Kepler mode with `ORBITAL_ELEMENTS` initialize mode and RK4 mode is shown in the following figure.
         - The error between them is small (less than 10m), and we confirmed that the calculation of Kepler orbit is correct.
         <div align="center">
         <img src="./figs/orbit_kepler_oe_vs_rk4.jpg" width=80% alt="">
         </div>

-      - The following figure shows the difference between Kepler orbit calculation with `INIT_OE` and `INIT_POSVEL`.
+      - The following figure shows the difference between Kepler orbit calculation with `ORBITAL_ELEMENTS`  and `POSITION_VELOCITY_I` initialize mode.
         - The error between them is small (less than 10m), and we confirmed that the initializing method is correct.
         <div align="center">
         <img src="./figs/orbit_kepler_oe_vs_posvel.jpg" width=80% alt="">